-PTA 220 2 C/10 L/80 CL/90 CH Clinical Education I
+PTA 220 2 C/10 L/80 CL/90 CH

+Clinical Education I

-Prerequisites: PTT 101, PTA 102, PTA 103, PTA 104, PTA 105, PTA 106, PTA 107
+Prerequisites: BIO 240, BIO 250, ENG 119, PS 101, PSY 101, SPH 101, PTT 101, PTA 102, PTA 103, PTA 104, PTA 105, PTA 106, PTA 107

-Corequisites: PTA 110, PTA 112, PTA 114, PTA 115 Provides an integrated, unpaid two-week work experience in an affiliated physical therapy setting, under the direction of a licensed physical therapist or physical therapist assistant who serves as clinical instructor (CI).
+Corequisites: PTA 110, PTA 112, PTA 114, PTA 115

+Provides an integrated, unpaid two-week work experience in an affiliated physical therapy setting, under the direction of a licensed physical therapist or physical therapist assistant who serves as clinical instructor (CI).
 Students are given the opportunity to practice skills in clinical documentation, professionalism, communication, patient assessment, and plan of care implementation.
-Emphasis appreciating the on PT/PTA relationship, beginning to manage a caseload, and participating in the interprofessional team.
+Emphasis on appreciating the PT/PTA relationship, beginning to manage a caseload, and participating in the interprofessional team.
 Students must successfully complete both the clinical site portion and the Blackboard assignments in order to pass this component of the program.
 10 hours of direct instruction/student work + 80 clinical contact hours is required.
 Must complete with a 77% or better.